-For more information on working with finishing specifications, see Finishing Process Specifications, page 4-18.
+For more information on working with finishing specifications, see Finishing process specifications, page 4.14.

-The FINISHING parameter is provided only with the Production PrintKit software.

-Selecting a Document Specification

-When you have a document that requires a complicated combination of parameters, or you have a set of parameters that you use repeatedly, you can save them as a named document specification, using the KITCP command.
+Selecting a document specification When you have a document that requires a complicated combination of parameters, or you have a set of parameters that you use repeatedly, you can save them as a named document specification , using the KITCP command.
 Once the parameters are saved as a document specification, you refer to them using the INITIAL_VALUE_DOCUMENT parameter.
 You can supersede parameters in the document specification by specifying them directly as PRINT parameters.
-For example, to print a job using a predefined PAMPHLET specification, use the following:

-\$ PRINT /PARAM="INITIAL VALUE DOCUMENT=PAMPHLET"

-PrintKit is supplied with a standard set of document specifications, and more can be created with the KITCP utility.
-Use KITCP to list the document specifications defined at your site:

-\$ KITCP SHOW DOCUMENT

-For more information on working with document specifications, see Document, Medium, Imposition, and Finishing Process Specifications, page 4-12.

-Controlling Page Format with Setup Modules and Forms

-In addition to the controls PrintKit provides for document appearance through the use of parameter settings, most document data types allow an additional level of control from within the document.
+For example, to print a job using a predefined PAMPHLET specification, use the following: \$ PRINT /PARAM="INITIAL_VALUE_DOCUMENT=PAMPHLET" PrintKit is supplied with a standard set of document specifications, and more can be created with the KITCP utility.
+Use KITCP to list the document specifications defined at your site: \$ KITCP SHOW DOCUMENT For more information on working with document specifications, see Document and subsidiary specifications, page 4.9.
+In addition to the controls PrintKit provides for document appearance through the use of format with setup modules and forms In addition to the controls PrintKit provides for document appearance through the use of parameter settings, most document data types allow an additional level of control from within the document.
 For example, the ANSI-PPL3 and PCL data types provide control sequences, and PostScript, as a general page description language, provides great flexibility in controls.